OHNLP/ErrorAnalysis/Taxonomy/error_taxonomy.md

     - landing flat on his back
     - missed the last step while going down the stairs
-    - patient went down with a sudden knee flexion _Example (delirium):_
+    - patient went down with a sudden knee flexion

+    _Example (delirium):_

     - Becoming more forgetful
-    - Difficulty with his/her speech particularly with word finding
-      \*Concepts or expressions that can directly/indirectly infer the target concept of interest
+    - Difficulty with his/her speech particularly with word finding -> Concepts or expressions that can directly/indirectly infer the target concept of interest

   - 🔸 **<a id="statistical-inference">3.3.3.
 Statistical inference</a>**